pulkitkd/Codes_from_coursework/ecs_toy_eq_fourier/README.md

 For _c0 = 1_, _nu = 1_ and _mu = 0_ , we get _k = 1_.
 It can be seen that this
 closely approximates the wavenumber for the final steady state obtained from the code.
-Following figure demonstates the evolution of an initial condition _c0=1+sin(x)_ for a long time.
+Following figure demonstrates the evolution of an initial condition _c0=1+sin(x)_ for a long time.

 ![image](final_plots/mu_0_nu_1.0_L_2pi/sin_wave.png)